Project milestones: Definition, examples & tracking

 Project milestones: set them, achieve them, celebrate them - Asana banner image

-Not all project plans are created equal, however.
-Let’s say you’re working on your latest plan.
-It has goals, tasks, task owners, and deadlines.
-It has dependencies and deliverables.
-You’re confident that it’s a work of project planning art that will carry your team to success.
+Not all project plans are created equal.
+You may have goals, tasks, task owners, and deadlines.
+You may have dependencies and deliverables.
 But did you remember to include project milestones?

-If your project doesn’t have milestones, then you’re doing yourself a disservice.
-Project milestones simplify your role as project leader because they give your team marks to aim for while also showing stakeholders your progress at a level they’re interested in.
-The good news is that project milestones are easy to add to any project (even those already in progress), and they provide multiple benefits.
+If your project doesn't have milestones, you're missing a valuable opportunity.
+Project milestones simplify your role as project leader because they give your team marks to aim for while also showing stakeholders your progress at a level they're interested in.
+The good news is that project milestones are easy to add to any project (even those already in progress) and offer multiple benefits.

 Let's look at what project milestones are and what they can do for you.